LASRIDOR/Problem-Of-Selection/README.md

 1) const Person & RandSelection (Person [], int k, int & NumComp)
 Implement the Selection Algorithm as shown in the reading, but when selecting the pivot at each step is random (using the function. (rand

 2) const Person & selectHeap (Person [], int k, int & NumComp)
-Creating a binary minimum stack from n the items realized in the array as learned Class (when the order is by key of course), and execute k times deleteMin (Note that here the organs are removed from the pile to find the .k organ No need to return them to the stack).
+Creating a binary minimum stack from n the items realized in the array (when the order is by key of course), and execute k times deleteMin
+(Note that here the organs are removed from the pile to find the .k organ No need to return them to the stack).